 “title”: “Marks & Spencer”

-“meta(features)”: “For him, for her, cashback, discount, location specific details”
+“meta(features)”: “For him, for her, cashback, discount, location-specific details”

-Variables affecting product rank:
+Variables that affect product rank:

 (assumption: reviews are authentic/semantic analysis of rating handled)

-product click, views, conversion, rating, relevance, yesterday’s product performance, product name, description, additional keywords, category, best seller, reviews and rating, product images + User history (purchase history), demographic profile, interest shown, previous engagement with site (likes/comments on a particular type of place/product), own posts/visited places
+product click, views, conversion, rating, relevance, yesterday’s product performance, product name, description, additional keywords, category, bestseller, reviews and rating, product images + User history (purchase history), demographic profile, interest shown, previous engagement with site (likes/comments on a particular type of place/product), own posts/visited places.